Suor/handy/README.rst

 And more:

-- generic master slave database router with a couple of utilities
 - simple logger wrap up
+- ``CommaSeparatedInput`` and ``MultilineInput`` widgets for array fields
 - ``JSONField``, ``AdditionalAutoField`` and ``BigAutoField``
-- and a couple of text and debugging utilities
+- and a bunch of database, email, text and debugging utilities

 NOTE: functional tools, namely ``@memoize`` and ``@cache``, moved to `funcy <https://github.com/Suor/funcy>`_